wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

    1. The activation code and OTP are verified by the PowerAuth server in the [`prepareActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-prepareactivation) method.
    1. If the method call succeeds, the activation is set to the ACTIVE state.
 There's no need to wait for the confirmation.
-   1. In case of failure, the activation is set to REMOVED state, and the whole process must start from the beginning.
-This is due to the fact that the PowerAuth server doesn't reveal details about the failure.
+   1. In case that received OTP is wrong, the user has a limited number of retry attempts.
+The activation will be removed after too many failures.

 1. The mobile application receives the response from the server and completes the activation on the mobile side.